 Types of Awards.
 The 2004 Equity Incentive Plan authorizes stock options, SARs, restricted stock, stock units, performance shares, and performance stock units.
 In general, an option or SAR will expire, or other award will vest, not more than ten years after the date of grant.
 The 2004 Equity Incentive Plan permits participants to pay the exercise price of an option or the cash purchase price (if any) of any shares in one or a combination of cash, check, by notice and third party payment, if permitted by the Administrator, by the delivery of Common Stock already owned by the participant or by reducing the number of shares that would have otherwise been received by the participant.
 Shares may also be issued solely for services or any other form of consideration that is permitted by applicable law.
-Subject to the terms and conditions set forth by the Administrator and in the 2004 Equity Incentive Plan permits loans to participants to finance awards or stock purchases.
+Subject to the terms and conditions set forth by the Administrator and in the 2004 Equity Incentive Plan and subject to compliance with applicable law and regulation, the 2004 Equity Incentive Plan permits loans to participants to finance awards or stock purchases.